radian-software/radian/README.md

   are configured oddly, they will stay that way and you will have to open a new shell if you want them to be cleared.
-- If you already have Emacs packages installed, the setup script has no way of checking if they are outdated.
+- If you already have Emacs packages installed, the setup script has no way of checking if they are the correct versions.
 You might want to run `M-x list-packages` to check if there are any updates available.
 To be extra safe, just `rm -rf ~/.emacs.d/elpa` and restart Emacs.

 ## Setup on Linux